Well Pump Maintenance: Complete Annual Checklist (Monthly, Quarterly & Seasonal Tasks)

 How long does a well pump last with proper maintenance?

-Submersible pumps typically last 8–15 years with regular maintenance — monthly visual checks, quarterly tank pressure checks, and annual professional inspections.
-Without routine upkeep, failures often occur at 5–7 years.
+Submersible pumps typically last 8-15 years with regular maintenance: monthly visual checks, quarterly tank pressure checks, and annual professional inspections.
+Without routine upkeep, failures often occur at 5-7 years.
 See our guide on how long a well pump lasts for a full breakdown by pump type, water quality, and daily run time.

 What does a pressure tank air pressure check cost?

 Nothing.
 A standard tire gauge is all you need, and most homeowners already own one.
 The check takes about 2 minutes with power off and pressure bled to zero.
 Catching a low air charge prevents the short cycling that eventually burns out the pump motor.
-A bladder tank that fails the air check costs $200+ to replace — the 2-minute quarterly check is the best return on maintenance time in the entire well system.
+A bladder tank that fails the air check costs $200+ to replace.
+The 2-minute quarterly check is the best return on maintenance time in the entire well system.